weaviate/weaviate-io/developers/weaviate/modules/reader-generator-modules/generative-google.md

 ## Inference API key

-:::caution Important: Provide PaLM API key to Weaviate As the `generative-palm` uses a PaLM API endpoint, you must provide a valid PaLM API key to weaviate.
+:::caution Important: Provide PaLM API key to Weaviate As the `generative-google` uses a PaLM API endpoint, you must provide a valid PaLM API key to weaviate.
 :::

 ### Providing the key to Weaviate